 What we look for:

 Below is a list of qualities we value in housemates, understanding that there’s room for differences in interpretation.
 If any of the points concern you or you’d like to know what we understand a certain point to mean, please let us know so we can have a conversation about it.

 We’re looking for someone who (please consider each point):

-– shares a vision of a world in which people work towards being in compassionate, authentic relationship with one another and is willing to actively invest time and effort into that vision;
+– values and wants to prioritize being in compassionate, authentic, and warm relationships with one another and is willing to actively invest time and effort towards that priority;

 – actively seeks to learn more about systems of oppression and how they play out intrapersonally, interpersonally, culturally, and systemically;

 – can reliably do 5-6 hours a week of community service (e.g. cooking, cleaning, emptying the dishwasher);

 – keeps community spaces pleasant, clean, safe, and inviting places to live;

-– can live without harmful synthetic chemicals and fragrances (This means avoiding products with the ingredient “fragrance”);
+– can live without harmful synthetic chemicals and fragrances (this means avoiding products with the ingredient “fragrance”); and

-– enjoys kids and wants to be part of their lives; and
+– enjoys kids and wants to be part of their lives.

 Basically, we’re looking not for a housemate, but someone who is interested in being a community member, someone who aims to build close, warm relationships with fellow community members and contribute in some way to the world at large.

-We welcome prospective community members of any race, ethnicity, gender identity/expression, race, or sexual orientation to express interest in joining our community.
+We welcome prospective community members of any ability, age, background, ethnicity, gender identity/expression, race, or sexual orientation to express interest in joining our community.
 Disability is a very diverse identity group, and our community may be able to work well for people with some disabilities and not well for others.
-For two examples, we have one community member who is very neuro-atypical, and at the same time sadly, our home is not wheelchair accessible.
+For two examples, we have one community member with profound developmental difference, who is very neuro-atypical, and at the same time sadly, our home is not wheelchair accessible.
 You are welcome to ask about the demographics of our house, which change from time to time.

 About the Rooms Available